 Anger sells.
-By using agitprop, we can use passions to override intelligence.
+The powerful use our passions to overcome our intelligence.

 At one point in the history of ancient Sparta, the leadership hit upon a political panacea: start wars.
 The Spartans were extremely militaristic, and when domestic disagreements got out of hand they would go start a war.
 Everyone would get angry(er), march off to battle, defeat some somebody, and return home happy(er).